backbonesk/cheddar-php/README.md

 |`cpp_cart_border_color`|string| |HEX code of colour at PayPal<br>_applicable only to PayPal transactions_|
 |`periodicity`|integer| |periodicity in days, when the next periodical payment will be automatically executed; default value is 30 days<br>_applicable only to ComfortPay transactions_|

 Here’s a quick piece of code to get you started which will call the Cheddar service and retrieve UUID – universal identifier of the transaction and set the transaction status to `none` (see next section for more on transaction statuses).
+User's IP is automatically added to the data array before it is sent to the service.

 ```php
 $payment = $client->payment()->create(